Ourika: Overview

-Ourika is a story based on the life of a woman who was purchased as a child (in or around 1786) by the Chevalier de Boufflers, the colonial administrator of Senegal, and given as a gift to the de Beauvau family.
+Ourika is a story based on the life of a woman who was purchased as a child (in or around 1786) by Chevalier Stanislas de Boufflers, the colonial administrator of Senegal, and given as a gift to his maternal uncle Charles Juste de Beauvau, 2nd Prince of Craon.
+The real Ourika died in 1799 at the age of sixteen and was buried in Saint-Germain-en-Laye.

 The novel marks a critical point in European literature.
 It is the first French text to depict a black woman character with a complex psychology.
 It is the first text to create "an articulate and educated black woman narrator," and "one of the most compelling works of short fiction in French and a startlingly modern commentary on race."

 The novella covers the time before, during, and after the French Revolution and addresses key themes of race, nationality, exile, interracial love and kinship and the psychological adjustment to these.
 It signifies an important movement from traditional notions of race, nationality, and kinship towards the identity politics of today.

 History of the Ourika story, and different versions

 In his journal, the Chevalier de Boufflers wrote of the purchase of the slave girl whose life would later be documented in Duras' novella: "I am buying at the moment a little Négresse of two or three years of age in order to send her to Madame de Duchess of Orléans...
 I feel myself brought to tears in thinking that this poor child has been sold to me like a little lamb."
 This girl provided lively conversation in the salons of nineteenth-century Paris, where Boufflers's letters were read, and these 'lively' conversations provided fodder for Claire de Duras's fictional Ourika.